-- a) The types of financial instrument and other assets that are held in the EuSEF portfolio; - b) The sector or sectors of activity of the companies to which the non-qualifying assets refer; - c) The geographical area where the companies to which the non-qualifying assets refer carry out their activities; - d) The process and criteria used for selecting the non-qualifying assets. - 6.
-The information about the business support services and other support activities required under the Article 14(1)(l), shall specify the following: - a) whether the EuSEF manager provides these services to the qualifying portfolio undertakings. - b) the type of support services or activities that the EuSEF manager provides to the social enterprise.
+- 4. The information on the methodologies for measuring the social impact required under the Article 14(1)(e) shall describe in a clear and understandable manner the methodology applied by the EuSEF manager. - 5.
+The description of the non-qualifying assets other than cash or cash equivalents that the EuSEF manager intends to hold and the process for selecting those non-qualifying assets, required by the Article 14(1)(f), shall specify the following: - a) The types of financial instrument and other assets that are held in the EuSEF portfolio; - b) The sector or sectors of activity of the companies to which the nonqualifying assets refer; - c) The geographical area where the companies to which the non-qualifying assets refer carry out their activities; - d) The process and criteria used for selecting the non-qualifying assets. - 6.
+The information about the business support services and other support activities required under the Article 14(1)(I), shall specify the following: - a) whether the EuSEF manager provides these services to the qualifying portfolio undertakings.
+In case the manager does not provide these support services, it shall explain the reasons behind the choice not to provide capacity building services. - b) Indication of the types of support services that the EuSEF manager intends to provide to the qualifying portfolio undertaking.
 These could be advisory services, consultancy, resources, development monitoring, guidance, training, material support (hubs, enterprise incubators, accelerators), networking, legal support, or others; - c) whether the support services are totally or partially provided by third parties.